VAntoniazi/victorantoniazi/README.md

 🧑‍💼 About Me 🧑‍💼
 As a researcher, I worked writting, collecting and structuring the database of the research project.
 And as a programmer, I've been working on projects since 2018 (personal ones), and finally in 2023-24 on enterprise ones.

-Provide a brief overview of who you are, your professional background, and any relevant personal information.

 💻 Skills 💻